Substantiating and communicating green claims

 Council adopted its general approach on 17 June 2024.
 Council introduced a simplified procedure for certain types of explicit environmental claims that are of a less complex nature, for which verification by a third-party verifier or a full substantiation assessment would not be necessary (e.g. for claims stating that an environmental characteristic of a product or a trader exceeds minimum requirements set out in other EU acts).

 On 4 December 2024, the joint committee voted to enter into interinstitutional negotiations on the basis of Parliament's first reading position.
 The first trilogue was held on 28 January 2025.
 The co-legislators presented their negotiating positions, and a mandate was given to the technical level to start work.
+The second trilogue was held on 24 April 2025.
+The negotiations focused on claims and labels and labelling schemes, information to consumers and verification, and access to justice and penalties.

 References: